Jupita-io/kotlin/README.md

         )
 ```

-Similarly, call the dump API whenever input responds back to the same touchpoint by specifying the message and ID of the input;
+Similarly, call the dump API whenever dumping an utterance from an input by specifying the message text and ID of the input;
 ```
 touchpoint.dump(
-                "Hi, how are you?",
+                "Hi, good thanks!",
                 "3",
                 MessageType.Input,
                 false,